 Economics 210A covers World Economic History from the Stone Age to the twentieth century.
 The big issues we examine are the long persistence of the Malthusian economy to around 1800, the Industrial Revolution, and the subsequent Great Divergence in world incomes per capita.

 Requirements

-There will be a final exam, in class, Thursday Dec 8, 6-8 pm.
-The requirements for the class will be a final exam and participation in a paper project.
-The grade will be 60% for the final and 40% for the research project.
+There will be a final exam, Friday, Dec.
+13, 10:30-12:30.
+The grade will be 70% for the final, and 30% for a research report.

 Readings